jweibel22/EasyNetQ.Blocker/README.md

                 .Return()
                 .When(ConfirmationMatcher<PurchaseProduct>.Any("MyService").WaitFor(TimeSpan.FromSeconds(5)));

 This will fail the NUnit test if the given service never received the message or if processing of the message failed.
-The error and stack trace from the service will be shown in the "failed" message
+The error and stack trace from the service will be shown in the "failed" message.

+Please take note that the confirmation matchers won't work unless you include the nuget package EasyNetQ.Blocker in your services and register the Blocker functionality when setting up the bus

+            var bus = RabbitHutch.CreateBus("host=localhost", reg => reg.RegisterBlockerServices());

 It's possible to mock out a service.
 Declare the service as always with EasyNetQ: